Sigurd Lagerman: Military career

 Lagerman's mathematical talent and technical disposition gave a natural focus to the artillery service.
 He spent most of his early military career in artillery positions on coastal defence ships.
-Lagerman attended the artillery course at the Royal Swedish Naval Staff College from 1933 to 1935 and served from 1935 to 1938 in the Artillery Department at Karlskrona Shipyard, and in 1938 he became artillery officer on HSwMS Drottning Victoria.
+Lagerman attended the artillery course at the Royal Swedish Naval Staff College from 1933 to 1935 and served from 1935 to 1938 in the Artillery Department at Karlskrona Naval Yard, and in 1938 he became artillery officer on HSwMS Drottning Victoria.
 Lagerman was promoted to lieutenant in 1937 and served as a teacher at the Royal Swedish Naval Staff College in 1940 and at the Royal Swedish Naval Academy from 1941 to 1944.
-Lagerman was promoted to lieutenant commander in 1943 and was appointed head of the Artillery Department at Karlskrona Shipyard (Karlskrona örlogsvarv) in 1944 and he was promoted to commander in 1945.
+Lagerman was promoted to lieutenant commander in 1943 and was appointed head of the Artillery Department at Karlskrona Naval Yard (Karlskrona örlogsvarv) in 1944 and he was promoted to commander in 1945.

 In 1945, Lagerman was appointed head of the Artillery Division in the Royal Swedish Naval Materiel Administration.
 In this position, he took an active part in many development projects, of which the most notable is the testing of the naval version of the Bofors 40 mm gun.
 He was promoted to captain in 1950 and then served as commander of the Stockholm Department (Stockholmsavdelningen) from 1950 to 1951 and as Inspector of the Naval Artillery (Inspektör för sjöartilleriet) from 1950 to 1955 as well as commander of the 1st Squadron of the Coastal Fleet from 1953 to 1954.
 Lagerman attended the Swedish National Defence College from 1952 to 1953 and in 1955 he was appointed head of the Weapons Department of the Royal Swedish Naval Materiel Administration.
 In 1958, Lagerman was promoted to rear admiral and assumed the position of Commanding Admiral, Naval Command South.
 He then served as Vice Chief of the Royal Swedish Naval Materiel Administration from 1962 to 1963 and then as its Chief from 1963 to 1968 when he retired and was promoted to vice admiral.
 His long-term service in the Naval Materiel Administration was characterized by a constant effort to adapt management operations to the requirements of the time.
 During his time, computer systems and storage offices were established.
 In his capacity as Vice Chief and Chief of the Royal Swedish Naval Materiel Administration, Lagerman was a member of the Administration Board of the Swedish Armed Forces from 1962 to 1968.